 The movie Matilda sums up this Charm quite nicely.
 In a way, Matilda is this Charm.
 Stories should teach you something or at least leave you with a new fact you never know before.
 Without this Charm, my brain feels like it’s grasping at empty air.
 Your brain craves to learn, to think, to remember.
 This Charm has me ask, “Did I learn anything new or interesting?

 Book Charm #3

 The Charm of Character

 Characters are the main elements of the story that can make it or break it.
 They are the author’s children, their ideas who manifest themselves upon the page.
 But like humans outside the pages, they must have personality and growth.
 There are books wherecharacters lack substance in their interaction with one another or even in transforming into that ultimate character we are supposed to love (or hate) beyond the last page.
 This Charm has me ask, “Do I enjoy reading about these characters?
 Do they speak to me or leave me wanting to ditch them on the side of a long, begotten road?”

 Book Charm #4

 The Charm of Agility

 Agility.
 Agility can have two different meanings of movement whether graceful or fast-paced.
 There are stories where the story lacks the agility it needs to keep the reader’s attention intact from start to finish.
 There are times I’d like to call this the “Charles Dickens Syndrome” or CDS for short.
 Back then, he earned money per word.
 These days, it’s different.
-There should be no need for an Author to suffer from this.
-Alas, some do.
+There isn’t a need for an Author to suffer from this today.
+Alas, some still suffer from CDS.
 However, some may snap out of it later in the book.
 This Charm makes me ask, “Will This Book Ever Speed Up?”